microsoft/WhatTheHack/033-OSSDatabaseMigration/Student/00-prereqs.md

 ./deploy-pizza.sh

 ```
-### Note: deploying the Pizzeria application will take several minutes
+#### NOTE: deploying the Pizzeria application will take several minutes

 - Optional but highly recommended - run the shell script in the files given to you for this hack at this path:
 `HelmCharts/ContosoPizza/update_nsg_for_postgres_mysql.sh`